AntonioLonga/Master-thesis/README.md

 ## KNN_Evaluation.ipynb (Notebook)
 It import the data, vectorize it using NSPDK, successively it use a SVD dimensionality reduction and finally it uses **K-nearest neighbor** as classifier

+## KNN_UMPA_Evaluation.ipynb (Notebook)
+It import the data, vectorize it using NSPDK, successively it use a UMAP dimensionality reduction and finally it uses **K-nearest neighbor** as classifier